-In celebration of women’s history month, we wanted to share with our readers notable female founders, CEOs and creative directors who have all made a substantial impact on their individual fields as well as the world at large.
-In fact, some of our favorite men’s brands were actually created by women.
+In celebration of Women’s History Month, we wanted to share with our readers some notable female founders who have all made a substantial impact on their individual fields as well as the world at large.
+In fact, some of our favorite female-founded brands are men’s brands.
 These leaders are visionaries, creatives, entrepreneurs and influential businesswomen.

-Keep reading to discover some of our favorite brands led by women.
+Keep reading to discover some of our favorite female-founded men’s brands and many other brands founded by women.

 Oars + Alps